vincenre/CCHWAssignment3/README.md

 I have also used Bootstrap for UI and JQuery to make AJAX calls to my python Webservice

-I have used CanvasJS to display the results on the webpage
+I have used CanvasJS to plot the graph